korirj/esp-configuration-portal/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to [E](https://arduinodiy.wordpress.com/2021/07/14/sending-messages-through-signal/) for the tutorial on how to use the whatsapp API

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@korir](https://japhethkorir.netlify.app/) - feel free to contact me!

 <!-- Optional -->